xdmnl/api-documentation/source/index.html.md

 You **MUST** send the token for each request needing authentication in the **Authorization** header.
 The token **MUST** be preceeded by `Bearer `

-You can get your JSON web token directly from Front (go to Settings > API access).
+You can get your JSON web token directly from Front (go to Settings > API & Integrations > API).

 ## Limitations